ioctlsg/PRTG_SMS_Gateway/README.md

 Pro of using this method

 All messages constant with PRTG.
 As the sms genrated is the actual fault/Warning capture by PRTG.
+PRTG send directly the device fault/Warning via SMS.

 Con of using this method